lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 4.
 Exercises for the learner
 ==================================

-4.1 Pick a favorite solar system object (for example, this asteroid [quote ssObjectId]
+4.1 Pick a favorite solar system object (for example, the first asteroid in the user uploaded table from step 2) and create a table that includes both the DiaSource table contents, and the SSSource table contents for the one object.